-For eye makeup (and perhaps protection from the sun) he usually used kohl an ancient eye cosmetic made by grinding galena (lead sulfide) and other ingredients such as animal fat.
-Some believers will have kohl circles around their eyes and orange strands in their beard as a sign of affinity with the Prophet’s grooming habits.
+For eye makeup (and protection from the sun) he usually used kohl an ancient eye cosmetic made by grinding galena (lead sulfide) and other ingredients such as animal fat.
+Some believers will have kohl circles around their eyes and orange strands in their beard as a sign of affinity with their Prophet’s grooming habits.

 Bernard Payeur, October 9, 2011